-Meetings held in the months when the General Assembly is not in session are generally scheduled on the second Wednesday of the month from 1:00 p.m. to 2:30 p.m. at the MFN office in Baltimore.
-During the General Assembly session, Public Policy Meetings are held the second and fourth Wednesday of each month from 10:00 a.m. to 11:30 a.m. at the office of Arundel Child Care Connections in Annapolis.
-HOWEVER, the January 8 meeting will be in Baltimore.
+Meetings held in the months when the General Assembly is not in session are generally scheduled on the second Wednesday of the month from 1:00 p.m. to 2:30 p.m.
+During the General Assembly session, Public Policy Meetings are held the second and fourth Wednesday of each month from 10:00 a.m. to 11:30 a.m.